ericevans-nv/AIQToolkit-UI/docs/ui/button-reference.md

 # Button Reference

 ## Overview
-This document provides a comprehensive reference for all interactive buttons used throughout the NeMo Agent Toolkit UI application.
+This document provides a comprehensive reference for all interactive buttons used throughout the NeMo Agent toolkit UI application.

 ## Chat Interface Buttons